git-sudo-404/Cheap-Store/README.md

 - MongoDB for DB
 - ReactJs for Frontend
 - ExpressJs for API
-- Beautifulsoup4 / Selenium for scraping
+- Beautifulsoup4 and Selenium for scraping

 #### Optimizations